rayaman/multi/README.md

 - An easy way to manage timeouts
 - Small bug fixes

+IMPORTANT:
+Every update I make aims to make things simpler more efficent and just better, but a lot of old code, which can be really big, uses a lot of older features.
+I know the pain of having to rewrite everything.
+My promise to my library users is that I will always have backwards support for older features!
+New ways may exist that are quicker and eaiser, but the old features/methods will be supported.

 Example at end of the readme

 My multitasking library for lua</br>